troykirin/monarchmoney-python-sdk/examples/README.md

 2. Configure your environment variables in `.envrc`
 3. Run examples: `python examples/main.py`

+## Troubleshooting Login Issues

+If you encounter login problems, it might be due to a stale session file:

+1. **Clear session and login fresh**: `python examples/clear_session_and_login.py`
+2. **Or manually remove session**: `rm -rf .mm/` then run `python examples/main.py`

+The main.py example now automatically handles session issues by falling back to fresh login if the saved session fails.

 ## Environment Variables

 Make sure to set these in your `.envrc` file: